The Franchise Law Review: New Zealand

 There is no prohibition or law around third-line forcing or full-line forcing in relation to franchising.

-Consideration must also be given to the Commerce (Criminalisation of Cartels) Amendment Act 2019, which comes into force on 8 April 2021.
+Consideration must also be given to the Commerce (Criminalisation of Cartels) Amendment Act 2019, which came into force on 8 April 2021.
 The Act introduces a new criminal offence for cartel conduct and the proposed new criminal sanctions reflect the covert nature of cartels and the harm they cause to consumers and the economy.
 The Commerce Act 1986 provides a number of statutory exceptions that would not constitute a cartel arrangement and may be pro-competitive.
 These exceptions relate to collaborative activities (for example, joint ventures or franchise arrangements), joint buying, vertical supply contracts and specified liner shipping arrangements as stated earlier in this chapter.
 There are no defences for mistakes of fact relating to the elements of joint buying and promotion and vertical supply contracts.
 Therefore, it would be possible in the future for a director of a franchisor company to be criminally liable under the Act for a cartel offence.
 For an individual who commits an offence the penalty on conviction could be imprisonment for a term not exceeding seven years or a fine not exceeding NZ$500,000, or both.
 For a company that commits an offence, the penalty could be up to NZ$10 million, so great care must be taken.
-The new Act does not apply until April 2021.

 vi Restrictive covenants